Authorization

 | Admin Dashboard | admin:* |

-Registering an OAuth Client
+Registering a Platform OAuth Client

 - Admin Portal → OAuth Clients → Register